Astros vs. Red Sox Player Props Betting Odds

 MLB Props Today: Houston Astros

-- Justin Verlander (8-6) will take the mound for the Astros, his 20th start of the season.
+- The Astros' Jose Urquidy (2-3) will make his ninth start of the season.

-- He has earned a quality start 10 times in 19 starts this season.
+- He has started eight games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.

-- Verlander will look to finish five or more innings for the 13th start in a row.
+- In eight starts this season, Urquidy has lasted five or more innings four times, with an average of 4.2 innings per appearance.

-- He has three appearances this season with zero earned runs allowed out of his 19 chances this season.
+- He has two appearances with no earned runs allowed in nine chances this season.

 |Opponent